adferrand/dnsrobocert/docs/miscellaneous.rst

         --volume /etc/dnsrobocert/config.yml:/etc/dnsrobocert/config.yml \
         adferrand/dnsrobocert

+.. note:

+    Docker image ``adferrand/letsencrypt-dns`` is deprecated and is replaced by ``adferrand/dnsrobocert``.

 Manual migration
 ----------------

-If you want to go wild, you can migrate yourself by writing the new ``config.yml`` file to fit your needs, following the documentation of the `User guide`_ and `Configuration reference`_.
+If you want to go berserk, you can migrate yourself by writing the new ``config.yml`` file to fit your needs, following the documentation of the `User guide`_ and `Configuration reference`_.

 Once done, you can follow the previous section to restart your Docker container.